adedayoas91/Bosch_project2/README.md

 - Proceed to Configure the azure pipelines as described in the [documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops)

-That ended the process of the task and documentation process, including the Trello board and Spreadsheet, and the README was updated.
+- That ended the process of the task and documentation process, including the Trello board and Spreadsheet, and the README was updated.
+Click [here](https://trello.com/b/VNWPOlIf/to-do)to view the workflow Trello Click [here](https://docs.google.com/spreadsheets/d/1FjNlNgm0SfMknYug1v7eJzQ2GBJOGoPPpXxUvH1ZeoQ/edit?usp=sharing) to see the workflow spreadsheet
+Click here to access the video demo required.